Home

 When Google went looking for what makes a great manager, the answer surprised even Google.

 Google's engineers suspected managers were overhead.
 So Google studied it, hard, across thousands of data points, expecting to find that technical brilliance was what mattered.
 Technical skill came in last.
 The number one behavior of their best managers was the same one Bill Campbell used to coach the founders of Google, Apple, and Intuit: being a good coach.
 Not having the answers.
 Drawing them out.
-And when Google trained its managers on these behaviors, the share of employees who rated their manager favorably climbed from 83 percent to 88 percent, with the lowest-scoring managers improving the most.
+From 2010 through 2012, Google reported that median manager-favorability scores climbed from 83 percent to 88 percent, with the lowest-scoring managers improving the most.

 Michael Bungay Stanier calls the instinct to jump in with answers the "advice monster," and it has a hidden cost: every time you solve it for them, they bring you the next one, and they never build the muscle.
 The repair is almost embarrassingly simple.
 Open the conversation with "What's on your mind?", then resist filling the silence.
 Ask "And what else?"
 The real issue is rarely the first one named.